 Day 10 – Hiking around Mount Cook

 You know the deal here!
-Hiking in some of New Zealand’s most spectacular scenery.
+Hiking in some of the most spectacular scenery in New Zealand.

 Day 11 and 12 – Wanaka